-Facebook is updating their newsfeed again.
+Facebook is updating its newsfeed again.
 In what some bloggers are already calling #friendmageddon (because marketing can’t go a year without the world ending), Facebook plans to emphasize personal stories and de-emphasize third-party content in newsfeeds.

 That means Facebook users get to see more stories from their friends and family.